Find a Qualified Attorney Near You

 If you’re required to register and still need to do so, register at a U.S. Post Office or on the Selective Service System’s website.
 Suppose you were required to register but failed to do so before you turned 26.
 In that case, you must fill out and submit the Selective Service System’s Request for Status Information Letter and then submit your statute information letter to USCIS.

-Applicants for naturalization must also show that they are a person of good moral character (GMC).
-Some moral character issues permanently bar the applicant from being eligible for citizenship, while others act only as a temporary bar.
-USCIS mainly looks at the applicant's conduct during the five years before applying for citizenship.
+Applicants for naturalization must also show they are of good moral character (GMC).
+Some moral character issues permanently bar the applicant from citizenship, while others serve only as temporary bars.
+USCIS primarily considers the applicant’s conduct over the five years preceding the citizenship application.
 But certain criminal acts before the defined statutory period can also affect their eligibility for citizenship.

 To determine whether an applicant has good moral character, USCIS runs a criminal background check and attempts to determine if the applicant has lied during the naturalization process: